Everything I need to know about Chronic Kidney Disease (CKD)

 How do I know if I have CKD?

 In most cases CKD does not cause any symptoms and is only detected when tests results are abnormal.
 These are usually blood test to measure kidney function and urine tests for blood or protein.
 In the early stages of CKD people may be unaware that they have it, and a blood or urine test may be the only way it is discovered.
-Symptoms develop slowly and do not appear until later stages.
-The rate at which CKD worsens varies from patient to patient.
-Regular monitoring tests by your doctor are therefore vital.
+Symptoms develop slowly and may not appear until later stages.
+The speed at which CKD worsens varies from patient to patient.
+Regular monitoring tests by your doctor are therefore vital and you will be invited at least yearly for monitoring.

-At a more advanced stage, symptoms of CKD are:
+At a more advanced stage, symptoms of CKD can include :

 - Fatigue and general weakness